Download document: Suicides in England 2021

 Outputs from a recent review of 2015-2020 suicide statistics can be found here

-Central Statistics Office (CSO) publish suicide data for ROI here.
+Central Statistics Office (CSO) publish suicide data for Ireland here.

-In the Republic of Ireland, data is reported in stages.
+In Ireland, data is reported in stages.
 First, provisional data is released based on the year of registration.
-This data is later revised to reflect year of occurrence and is considered ‘official’ at this stage.
-Finally, the data is revised later again to include late registrations, but this can happen years later.
-Find out more in our Understanding UK and ROI Suicide Statistics information here
+This data is later revised to reflect year of occurrence and is considered official at this stage.
+Finally, the data is revised later again to include late registrations, but this can happen years later and can result in substantial changes.
+Find out more in our Understanding UK and Ireland Suicide Statistics information here.

-Data from 2019 is the latest ‘official’ data released by the Central Statistics Office.
-The following figures are accurate as of 9 September 2022:
+Data from 2022 is the latest occurrence data released by the Central Statistics Office.
+The following figures are accurate as of 25 November 2024:

 *Rates are age-standardised, find out more in our Using Suicide Data information here

-The number and rates from 2019 and previous years are still subject to change with the inclusion of late registrations.
-This staged approach provides challenges for producing a final factsheet of figures for ROI, especially in terms of comparison of ROI suicide data over time as, at any given time, the data for different years may be at different stages.
+The number and rates from 2022 and previous years are still subject to change with the inclusion of late registrations.
+This staged approach provides challenges for producing a final factsheet of figures for Ireland, especially in terms of comparison of Ireland suicide data over time as, at any given time, the data for different years may be at different stages.